-Property Type Count Description selected boolean 1 If true, this Rule is selected to be checked as part of the benchmark when the benchmark is applied to a target system; an unselected rule is not get checked and does not contribute to scoring.
-Can be overridden by a Profile. extends id 0-1 The id of a Rule on which to base this Rule (must match the id of another Rule) multiple boolean 0-1 Whether this rule should be multiple instantiated.
-If false, then benchmark tools should avoid multiply instantiating this Rule. role string 0-1 Rule's role in scoring and reporting; one of the following: "full", "unscored", "unchecked".
-Can be overridden by a Profile. severity string 0-1 Severity level code, to be used for metrics & tracking.
-One of the following: "unknown" (default), "info", "low", "medium", "high".
-Can be overridden by a Profile. weight float 0-1 The relative scoring weight of this Rule, for computing a compliance score.
-Can be overridden by a Profile. rationale text 0-n Some descriptive text giving rationale or motivations for complying with this Rule. platform identifier 0-n A platform to which this Rule applies, a reference to a platform-definition (see [12]). requires identifier 0-n The id of another Group or Rule in the benchmark that should be selected for this Rule to be applied and scored properly.
+Property Туре Count Description selected boolean 1 If true, this Rule is selected to be checked as part of the Benchmark when the Benchmark is applied to a target system; an unselected rule is not checked and does not contribute to scoring.
+Default is true.
+Can be overridden by a Profile extends identifier 0-1 The id of a Rule on which to base this Rule (must match the id of another Rule) multiple boolean 0-1 Whether this rule should be multiply instantiated.
+If false, then Benchmark tools should avoid multiply instantiating this Rule, the default is false role string 0-1 Rule's role in scoring and reporting; one of the following: "full", "unscored", "unchecked".
+Default is "full".
+Can be overridden by a Profile. severity string 0-1 Severity level code, to be used for metrics and tracking.
+One of the following: "unknown", "info", "low", "medium", "high".
+Default is "unknown".
+Can be overridden by a Profile weight float 0-1 The relative scoring weight of this Rule, for computing a compliance score.
+Default is 1.0.
+Can be overridden by a Profile rationale text 0-n Some descriptive text giving rationale or motivations for complying with this Rule platform URI 0-n Platforms to which this Rule applies, CPE Names or CPE platform-specification identifiers requires identifier 0-n The id of another Group or Rule in the Benchmark that should be selected for this Rule to be applied and scored properly conflicts identifier 0-n The id of another Group or Rule in the Benchmark that should be unselected for this Rule to be applied and scored properly

-Property Type Count Description conflicts identifier 0-n The id of another Group or Rule in the benchmark that should be unselected for this Rule to applied and scored properly. ident string+URI 0-n A long-term, globally meaningful name for this Rule.
+Property Туре Count Description ident string+URI 0-n A long-term, globally meaningful name for this Rule.
 May be the name or identifier of a security configuration issue or vulnerability that the Rule remediates.
-Has an associated URI that denotes the organization or naming scheme which assigns the name. profile-note text + id 0-n Descriptive text related to a particular Profile.
-This property allows a benchmark author to describe special aspects of the Rule related to one or more Profiles.
-It has an id that can be specified as part of a Profile. fixtext text+attrs 0-n Prose that describes how to fix the problem of non-compliance with this rule.
-Each fixtext property may be associated with one or more fix property values. fix text+attrs 0-n A command string, script, or other system modification statement that, if executed on the target system, can bring it into full, or at least better, compliance with this Rule. check special 0-n The definition of, or a reference to, the target system check needed to test compliance with this Rule.
+Has an associated URI that denotes the organization or naming scheme which assigns the name.(see below) impact-metric string 0-1 The impact metric for this rule, expressed as a CVSS score. (see below) profile-note text + identifier 0-n Descriptive text related to a particular Profile.
+This property allows a Benchmark author to describe special aspects of the Rule related to one or more Profiles.
+It has an id that can be specified as the 'note-tag' property of a Profile (see the Profile description, below) fixtext special 0-n Prose that describes how to fix the problem of non-compliance with this Rule; each fixtext property may be associated with one or more fix property values fix special 0-n A command string, script, or other system modification statement that, if executed on the target system, can bring it into full, or at least better, compliance with this Rule check special 0-n The definition of, or a reference to, the target system check needed to test compliance with this Rule.
 A check consists of three parts: the checking system specification on which it is based, a list of Value objects to export, and the content of the check itself.
-If a Rule has several check properties, each must employ a different checking system. complex-check special 0-1 A complex check is a boolean expression of other checks.
-A most one complex-check may appear in a Rule. (see below)
+If a Rule has several check properties, each must employ a different checking system complex-check special 0-1 A complex check is a boolean expression of other checks.
+At most one complex-check may appear in a Rule (see below)